Poetic elder portrait by Oded Wagenstein

 Caption

 Moshe Etzion’s suicide note.
-Nirim, Israel.

-The note was found by his family in an atlas.
+The note was found by his family inside an atlas.
+In his final message, he wrote:

 “…I say goodbye to all of you with love.